JuliaLang/IJulia.jl/docs/src/_changelog.md

 This documents notable changes in IJulia.jl.
 The format is based on [Keep a Changelog](https://keepachangelog.com).

+## Unreleased

+### Changed
+- Added speculative precompilation of common Jupyter request handlers to improve TTFX ([#1220]).
+- Moved Revise.jl support into a package extension to improve TTFX and implemented a special hook to lazily call `Revise.revise()` ([#1220]).
+This helps improve TTFX from invalidations after loading packages in the common case where no files need to be revised.
+- Some display methods have been selectively despecialized to improve TTFX, for complex types like highly dimensional arrays this is often a ~2x speedup ([#1220]).

 ## [v1.32.1] - 2025-11-05

 ### Fixed